xcart/xcart-docs/_pages/kb_en/modules/bundle_products.md

 ---
 The [Bundle Products module](https://market.x-cart.com/addons/bundle-products.html "Bundle Products") allows to join products in bundle and make a special price on a set of products if bought together.

-Let's say that there is a couple of products that can be sold cheaper if bought in together.
+Let's say that there is a couple of products that can be sold cheaper if bought together.
 To make this possible it's necessary to create a product bundle that will include all required products as bundle components and set a price that will be cheaper than the sum price of it components.
 This is what the **Bundle Products** module can do.

 To start using the module install it as described in {% link "Installing addons from the Marketplace" ref_Vn1mMUw9 %}.